Igor Duljaj: International career

 Duljaj was capped for FR Yugoslavia at under-18 and under-21 level.
 He also represented the country at the Millennium Super Soccer Cup in early 2001.
 Led by manager Ilija Petković, Duljaj appeared in all five of his team's games and scored two goals, helping the side win the tournament.
 However, these caps are not officially recognized by FIFA.

 Previously, Duljaj made his full international debut for FR Yugoslavia in a 2–1 friendly loss against Romania on 15 November 2000.
-He went on to represent his country on 47 occasions, being a member of the team at the 2006 FIFA World Cup.
+He went on to represent his country on 52 occasions, including 5 unofficial at the 2001 Millennium Super Soccer Cup and being a member of the team at the 2006 FIFA World Cup.

 Post-playing career

 In the summer of 2016, Duljaj joined the coaching staff at Shakhtar Donetsk, becoming an assistant to manager Paulo Fonseca.

 In December 2019, it was announced that Duljaj would be joining Savo Milošević's staff at Partizan.

 On 16 August 2022, it was announced that Duljaj became the new manager at Teleoptik.
+Duljaj finished in fourth place with Teleoptik in the first part of the 2022–23 Serbian League Belgrade season.

+After the resignation of Gordan Petrić at the end of February 2023, Duljaj was appointed head coach of Partizan.
+With five matches left before the end of the 2023–24 season, he was replaced by a unanimous decision made at a meeting of the club's Board of Directors.
+Instead of Duljaj, Albert Nađ, who was previously part of the coaching staff as an assistant, was appointed as the head coach.